uw-pycert-course-01/assignment03/README.md

-question throughout its life (creation to delete), a sequence number, indicating the order in which each question should be asked, and finally a flag that indicates if the questions is no longer to be used (a “deleted” flag which is True if the question is not to be used).
+question throughout its life (creation to delete), a sequence number, indicating the order in which each question should be asked, and finally a flag that indicates if the questions is no longer to be used (a “deleted” flag which is True if the question is not to be used.
+For now that will default to False).

 The file will look something like this: